IBM-Bluemix-Docs/mobilepush/push_step_4_nf_user.md

 ## Register device with User ID
 {: #register_device_wh_userid}

-To enable push notifications targeted by User ID, ensure that you register the device with a User ID field set.
+To enable {{site.data.keyword.mobilepushshort}} targeted by User ID, ensure that you register the device with a User ID field set.

 The User ID can be any string that the application provides to the device registration API.
 Typically, a mobile application will first run an authentication cycle where the mobile app user is authenticated against an authentication service such as {{site.data.keyword.amafull}}.
 On successful authentication, the authenticated user ID is then passed into the Push Device Registration API.

 To register for userId-based notification, go through:
 - [Registering an Android application](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-android-push/tree/Doc#register-for-notifications)
 - [Registering an iOS application](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-push/tree/Doc#register-for-notifications)
 - [Registering a Cordova application](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/tree/Doc#register-for-notifications)
 - [Registering a web application](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-javascript-webpush/blob/Doc/README.md#register-for-notifications)

 ## Using userId-based notifications
 {: #using_userid}